Jacques Le Marois History: The milers' Arc

 Jacques Le Marois (1865-1920)

-Jacques Le Marois (1865-1920) was an important owner-breeder*.
+Jacques Le Marois (1865-1920) was an influential owner-breeder*.
 His colours (green and red-spotted silks, red sleeves and cap) were first past the post for the first time in 1887.
-His first really good horse was Chaland who won the Prix de la Forêt in 1890.
-At the end of the following year, Le Marois acquired Lonray stud farm which was founded 30 years earlier by Armand Donon.
-It was at Lonray in 1905 that the great filly, Sauge Pourprée, was foaled, winner of the Omnium for 2 year-olds, the Grand Critérium, the Poule d'Essai des Pouliches, the Prix du Cadran, 2nd in the Prix de Diane and the Grand Prix de Paris.
+His first top horse was Chaland, who won the Prix de la Forêt in 1890.
+At the end of the following year, Le Marois acquired Lonray stud farm, founded 30 years earlier by Armand Donon.
+It was at Lonray in 1905 that the outstanding filly, Sauge Pourprée, was foaled, winner of the Omnium for 2-year-olds, the Grand Critérium, the Poule d'Essai des Pouliches, the Prix du Cadran, 2nd in the Prix de Diane and the Grand Prix de Paris.
 Other famous Count Le Marois horses were Orange Blossom (Prix Hocquart 1904), Princesse Lointaine (Poule d'Essai des Pouliches 1905), Phœnix (Prix Juigné, Furstenberg Memorial at Baden and 3rd in the Prix du Jockey Club 1905), Rabat Joie (Prix Gladiateur 1908), Uriel (Grand Critérium 1909), Wagram II (Prix de Mallerand, Prix de Flore, 2nd in the Grand Prix de Paris 1912).
 Other Lonray-bred horses sold as yearlings at Deauville include Justitia (Prix Morny 1898) and Maximum 2nd in the Grand Prix de Paris and Ascot Gold Cup hero in 1903.

 *Not to be confused with his cousin Paul Le Marois, who died in 1889, who founded the Pépinvast stud (see Prix de Pépinvast in jump section) in the Manche region and whose widow is still breeding horses today.